Vince300/SIMPA/docs/TESTING_REPORT.md

 Our main objective is reusability: test cases for an algorithm should be reusable for another algorithm without any changes outside of the class name of the Learner algorithm.
 As said before, our testing architecture is also focused on speed, because a fast test suite is useful in finding and fixing bugs ([F.I.R.S.T Principles of Unit Testing](https://github.com/ghsukumar/SFDC_Best_Practices/wiki/F.I.R.S.T-Principles-of-Unit-Testing)).

+## Code changes

+* Added package name in the Antlr4 grammar
+* Removed calls to `exportToDot` when creating conjectures

 ## Testing code architecture